 OU or Oculus Uterque is the Latin term that translates to “both eyes”.
-If a person has blurry vision , an ophthalmologist or optometrist might prescribe eyeglasses to help make the vision clear.
+If you have blurry vision, your eye doctor (ophthalmologist or optometrist) might prescribe eyeglasses to help make the vision clear.
 An eyeglasses prescription usually has three important medical abbreviations: OU (Oculus Uterque), OD (Oculus Dexter), and OS (Oculus Sinister).
-In Latin, the term oculus translates to ‘eye’, and the term uterque translates to ‘both’.
-Hence, ocular uterque translates to ‘both eyes’.
+In Latin, the term oculus translates to eye, and the term uterque translates to both.
+Hence, Oculas Uterque translates to both eyes.

 - OU or Oculus Uterque is the Latin term that translates to “both eyes”.